DSXiangLi/DecryptPrompt/README.md

   - HUMAN FEEDBACK IS NOT GOLD STANDARD
   - CONTRASTIVE POST-TRAINING LARGE LANGUAGE MODELS ON DATA CURRICULUM
   - Language Models Resist Alignment
+- Inference Scaling
+  - An Empirical Analysis of Compute-Optimal Inference for Problem-Solving with Language Models
+  - Are More LM Calls All You Need?
+Towards the Scaling Properties of Compound AI Systems
+  - Large Language Monkeys: Scaling Inference Compute with Repeated Sampling
+  - Scaling LLM Test-Time Compute Optimally can be More Effective than Scaling Model Parameters   :star:

 ### LLM Agent 让模型使用工具 (llm_agent)
 - A Survey on Large Language Model based Autonomous Agents